 The Take Care Clause82 similarly mandated the President to "take Care that the Laws be faithfully executed."
-This was another authorization to wage defensive war.
+This was another authorization to wage defensive war

-In addition, the Define and Punish Clause deputized Congress to "define and punish Piracies and Felonies committed on the High Seas."83 This permitted "mixed wars" against pirates and any other nautical "enemies of the human race."
-Finally, the Constitution granted Congress power to "declare War."84 This enabled Congress
+In addition, the Define and Punish Clause deputized Congress to "define and punish Piracies and Felonies committed on the High Seas."
+This permitted "mixed"